carltheperson/advanced-js-objects/chapters/chapter-8.md

 #### Arguments of a super call

-The arguments to a `super` call becomes the arguments used when [[Construct]] is called on the parent class.
+The arguments to a `super` call become the arguments used when [[Construct]] is called on the parent class.

 ```js
 class Calculator {